afrind/draft-rush/draft-kpugin-rush.md

 +-------+
 ~~~

-End of stream frame is sent by a client when it's done sending data and is about to close
+End of video frame is sent by a client when it's done sending data and is about to close
 the connection.
 Server SHOULD ignore all frames sent after that.

 ### Error frame